dcvii/ripper/doc/to_run.md

 ### step two - create target schema: put_schema.py
 This step can be processed manually by simply running the file generated in step one with vsql.
-However if there are a large number of state
+However if there are a large number of statements it makes sense to run it automatically with the put_schema.py.
+This is because there may be exceptions.

 ### step three - export source data